16 Critical Economic Issues That Obama And Romney Avoided During The Debate

 Missing in Action: Growth

-Neither party denies that our growing debt is rapidly taking us in the wrong direction, but neither party is giving the best remedy—economic growth enhancement—the top billing it deserves.
+is rapidly taking us in the wrong direction, but neither party is

-At the Republican convention, the size of the national debt received top billing—but it was headlined in isolation, when it should have been displayed in tandem with the size of the national economy.
+In the economic policy debate, there are two elephants in the room: The size and growth of our At the Republican convention, the size of the national debt received top billing—but it was headlined in isolation, when it should have been displayed in tandem with the size of the national economy.
 By contrast, the Democratic convention essentially ignored the debt.
 Although both parties gave honorable mention to economic growth, the Republicans’ top priority was to highlight the bad things their opponents have done to the debt, while the Democrats’ priority was the divide-and-conquer strategy of pointing out how much better off the middle class would be under their leadership.

 Obama and Second Chances